A day trip from Prague to visit Terezín (Theresienstadt), a World War II concentration camp and Jewish ghetto.

 ------------------------------------------

-Note: Many inhabitants of Terezin were deported from the Jewish Quarter in Prague.
-To trace the origins of the Terezin story, you may also wish to book the Jewish Quarter Tour, which is led by a certified guide of the Jewish Museum in Prague. |
+Note: Many inhabitants of Terezín were deported there from the Jewish Quarter in Prague.
+Therefore, to trace the origins of the Terezín story, in addition to the Terezín Tour you may also wish to book the Jewish Quarter Tour in Prague. |